Vol 2 No 1 2008

 One could recognize Ang, who was trying to extract things from her mouth.

-Weeds or flesh that were not her body, which occupied her body without blocking her throat.
+Weeds or flesh that were not her body, which occupied her body without blocking

 As she pulled, some of it came out, but not enough.